hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/select-generation.md

 ## The `create-view` Processor

-The `create-view` Processor is the traditional processor implemented in HotRod and it analyzes SQL queries by creating a temporary views in the database.
+The `create-view` Processor is the traditional processor implemented in HotRod and it analyzes SQL queries by creating a temporary views in the sandbox database.

-In order to create views this processor requires the connecting user to have CREATE privileges in the database schema.
+In order to create views this processor requires the connecting user to have `CREATE` privileges in the database schema.

 This processor accepts parameters in the `WHERE` clause of the main query or any subquery.
 However, the location where the developer can place parameters using this processor is somewhat limited compared to the new `result-set` processor.
 It also requires all parameters to be enclosed in